 - There are a lot of choices to make in this world.
 Making good choices makes you feel good and that makes your brain happy and healthy.
 Making good choices means you first need to know what you know. - When you do not have all the information to make the right choice, you need to know who to ask for help. - Making good choices will help you feel good about yourself and makes your brain happy and healthy. - Today we are going to learn about Social Health which is the S in SPECtacular.
-You will need to have both the video and the KSH Slide Powerpoint ready to play.
+You will need to have both the video and a "Who Should You Ask" Slide Powerpoint (Figures for Powerpoint are below) ready to play and copies of the KSH "Who Should You Ask" Game sheet (Below print one for each student).